Public health funerals

 Should the person die in hospital or in an ambulance on the way to hospital, the hospital may arrange the funeral, however they have no legal responsibility to do so.

 We would not usually undertake these arrangements if there was a next of kin, or if the next of kin was in receipt of benefits as the Department of Work and Pensions (link opens in new window) would pay for a very basic funeral.
-Where the deceased is ex-service personnel then you should also try contacting the Royal British Legion (link opens in new window) before contacting the Council as they may be able to deal with the funeral arrangements on your behalf.
+Where the deceased is ex-service personnel then you should also try contacting the Royal British Legion (link opens in new window) before contacting us as they may be able to deal with the funeral arrangements on your behalf.

 What happens after we have been notified?